anyesir/BitExchange/README.md

 # I think this may be the best choice for you to build an exchange or secondary development

 >  Statement 1: I have been working in the new company.
 I will take the time to update some descriptive things here so that everyone can compile, build, and develop
->  Statement 2: The APP source code and the trading robot source code are not open source (provided for a fee), if necessary, email: 877070886@qq.com
+>  Statement 2: The APP source code and the trading robot source code are not open source (provided for a fee), if necessary, email: info@bitexchange.biz

 # I am a chinese，so chinese is my mother language, But I can also use both English and Japanese to communicate with you.